plmercereau/chat-dbt/ROADMAP.md

 -   Complete the readme file
 -   Keep the modifications of the edited SQL query in the history
--   Editable SQL query after an error (and keep the modifications in the history)

 ## To be planned